 The Pennsylvania Children’s Health Insurance Program (CHIP) is a uniquely designed program that is tailored to help families who do not qualify for Medicaid and may not have enough income to purchase private health care insurance.
 While some potential beneficiaries may ask “Is CHIP considered Medicaid?”, applicants to PA CHIP will discover that this program is separate from Medicaid.
 Furthermore, as petitioners answer the question “What is CHIP Medicaid?”, they will also learn that many of the benefits offered through CHIP are similar to the benefits and health care services that Medicaid delivers.
 Additionally, CHIP and Medicaid enrollment processes may be similar.
 To learn how to apply for CHIP in PA, prospective applicants can review the information below.
 Petitioners will also find out what is covered by CHIP Medicaid and what needs to be completed during the application process in order for CHIP benefits to be administered.

-Pennsylvania Children’s Health Insurance Program Overview
+What is the Pennsylvania Children’s Health Insurance Program?

 When it comes to Pennsylvania Medicaid eligibility children may qualify for a related health insurance program even if their household is ineligible for Medicaid.
 The Children’s Health Insurance Program provides no-cost or low-cost health insurance for uninsured children from households that exceed the income limit for Medicaid eligibility.
 Like Medicaid for children, PA CHIP is specifically created to help children get necessary medical services and ensure all participants receive routine care.